Pest and disease control

 While insecticides can be used to control pest species, they will also usually affect beneficial insects.
 An integrated approach to pest control that minimises insecticide use is often the most effective and sustainable approach.

 Integrated pest management

 The first step in IPM is to identify and understand the lifecycle of the pests and beneficial insects present.
 A plan can then be put in place to manage the populations of both beneficial and pest insects.
-Careful and ongoing monitoring is then required to ensure that a favourable population is maintained and to allow corrective actions, such as slashing, pasture rotation or spraying, to be undertaken when pest numbers impact pasture production.
+Careful and ongoing monitoring is then required to ensure that a favourable population is maintained.
+Monitoring also allows corrective actions, such as slashing, pasture rotation or spraying, to be undertaken when pest numbers impact pasture production.

-Disease and deficiencies pose a similar risk as pests and should be monitored when checking pastures for pests.
-Diseases can generally be classified as leaf eg rusts, or root diseases eg wilt or root rot.
+Diseases and deficiencies pose a similar risk as pests and should be monitored when checking pastures for pests.
+Diseases can generally be classified as leaf diseases such as rusts or root diseases such as wilt or root rot.

-Management for disease control should be proactive and reactive.
+Management for disease control should be both proactive and reactive.

 Proactive control begins prior to pasture establishment and takes into consideration paddock and disease history as well as pasture species selection for disease resistance.
 Reactive disease control involves managing outbreaks and may include strategic grazing and chemical application.
 In extreme cases, cultivation and cropping may be required to break a disease cycle.

-Where chemicals are used to control pests and diseases, producers must be careful to abide by all Export Slaughter Intervals (ESI) and Withholding Periods (WHP) associated with the particular chemical.
+Where chemicals are used to control pests and diseases, be careful to abide by all export slaughter intervals (ESI) and withholding periods (WHP) associated with the particular chemical.